ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 - Is well tested
 - Utilizes automated checks

 Additionally, since code is often written in a collaborative or team environment, we can leverage the processes of code reviews and pair programming.
 Ultimately, code is intended to be executed by machines, but read by humans.
-When we write code that follows these guidelines, we create a codebase that is collaborative, understandable, and can safely be changed without unintended consequences
+When we write code that follows these guidelines, we create a codebase that is collaborative, understandable, and can safely be changed without unintended consequences.

 ## Code Standards